-BIO 100 - Biological Science
+BIO 100 - Biological Sciences

 Students in this course will explore the following aspects of biology: the organization of life, the development of living organisms, the transmission of traits, evolution, behavior and ecology.
 This course is intended for the non-science degrees.
 BIO 100 should not be taken in conjunction with BIO 110 or BIO 111.